Once your Trade Request is "Accepted" in Orderful, you'll need to notify your Trading Partner that you're ready to start Testing.

 Advanced Testing Scenarios

 In some cases your buyer may work with a third party EDI vendor that wants to test different "scenarios" with you.
 You will need to read through the documentation they provide to understand what scenarios they want you to perform.
-Scenarios often involve receiving multiple Purchase Orders and responsing to each with slightly varied outound transactions with changes to things like price, quantity, rejecting some products or invoicing with changed terms.
+Scenarios often involve receiving multiple Purchase Orders and responsing to each with slightly varied outbound transactions with changes to things like price, quantity, rejecting some products or invoicing with changed terms.